Monmouthpedia

 Monmouthpedia (styled as MonmouthpediA) is a collaborative project linking the online encyclopaedia Wikipedia and the town of Monmouth in Wales.

 The project uses QRpedia QR codes to provide multilingual smart phone access to Wikipedia articles covering notable subjects in Monmouth, such as places, people, artefacts, flora and fauna.
-It was formally launched on 19 May 2012, and led to Monmouth being described as the "world's first Wikipedia town", "world's first Wikitown project".
+It was formally launched on 19 May 2012.
+Monmouth has been described as the "world's first Wikipedia town" and the "world's first Wikitown project".
 The project was awarded the "Excellence in Marketing" award at the Monmouthshire Business Awards.

 Inception

 The idea of Monmouthpedia was conceived in late 2011 by John Cummings, a resident of Monmouth.
 Cummings attended a TEDx event in Bristol which discussed the QRpedia project in use at Derby Museum and Art Gallery.
 Cummings founded the project with chair of Wikimedia UK, Roger Bamkin, who co-founded QRpedia.
 The project was subsequently supported by Monmouthshire County Council, and the council-owned Shire Hall later announced plans to instate a Wikipedian-in-Residence and introduce sessions to help visitors with contributions to the project.

 Monmouthpedia's initial goal was to have 1,000 QR codes by April 2012, with each article having a corresponding ceramic plaque emblazoned with a code.
 By May, the project's home page reported 712 new and improved articles in 25 different languages.
 For non-English speakers, where available, articles in other languages are automatically displayed in the language of the user on the basis of the phone's language configuration.
 At project launch, some 500 articles in other languages were available thanks to the collaboration of editors abroad.
 In addition to this, the project covers over 250 pre-existing entries on Monmouth-related topics.
 In the same period, over 1,000 photographs were uploaded.

 One of the issues that Monmouth faced in making the project a success was that there was poor 3G mobile coverage.
 To help with this, wireless (Wi-Fi) broadband was provided by local ISP Spectrum Internet in the high street and at most QR code plaque locations.

 Monmouth Library has become the first library in the world to add QR codes to books.
 Users with smart phones can now instantly find Wikipedia articles on the book and its author.
 Priority has been given to local literature and Welsh titles but more recent acquisitions on the Queen's Jubilee and the Olympics have also been QR coded.